MenashFareed/Idea-Bank/README.md

 Website - A booking website we can reuse and sell to clients for their purposes

-Create an Instagram to handle business details
+Page - Create an Instagram to handle business details

 App - One of those braindead games where the user runs around collecting coins